Askar Akayev: Early political career

+Presidency (1990-2005)

 Akayev was initially seen as an economically right-wing liberal leader.
 He commented in a 1991 interview that "Although I am a Communist, my basic attitude toward private property is favorable.
 I believe that the revolution in the sphere of economics was not made by Karl Marx but by Adam Smith."
 As late as 1993 political analysts saw Akayev as a "prodemocratic physicist."
 He actively promoted privatization of land and other economic assets and operated a relatively liberal regime compared with the governments of the other Central Asian nations.
-In October 1991, he appointed Boris Birshtein, who is associated with the Zürich based Seabeco AG, as president of the country's committee for reconstruction and development as well as the country's trade representative and ensured that the Kirgiz branch of Seabeco would operate free of taxes.
+In October 1991, he appointed Boris Birshtein, who is associated with the Zürich-based Seabeco AG, as president of the country's committee for reconstruction and development as well as the country's trade representative and ensured that the Kirgiz branch of Seabeco would operate free of taxes.
 (Note: According to the KGB colonel Leonid Veselovsky (Леонид Веселовский), Veselovsky met Birshtein in early 1991, became Seabeco's and Birshtein's lobbyist to senior Soviet officials and subsequently both Seabeco and Birshtein gained financially as a friendly firm to Moscow, Moldova, and Kyrgyzstan.
 Birshtein was with Nasirdin Isanov when died.
 Veselovsky supported the Soviet Union Communist Party's deputy general secretary Vladimir Ivashko's plan to greatly increase the number of joint ventures using the USSR Communist Party networks in order to hide its assets.
 According to the Swiss chartered accountant Rudolf Studhalter who supports Veselovsky, Seabeco, which allegedly has close ties to Russian mafia, and numerous Russians and is the father of Alexander Studhalter who is the founder of the 1996 established Lucerne based Swiru Holding AG which is an abbreviation for Switzerland and Russia, had traded personal computers with the Soviet Union during the 1980s, was a major shareholder of Gazprom when it was undervalued and, since 1996, is a business associate of Suleyman Kerimov, Veselovsky "seems to be for real -- he comes with money with a government stamp."
 Tursunbek Chyngyshev resigned after the Seabeco gold scandal which allegedly involved Centerra Gold and Cameco.)
 He was granted lifelong immunity from prosecution by the Lower House of Parliament in 2003.

 Akayev was supportive of the Kyrgyzstani Neo-Tengrist movement.